Takomochi/surfs_up/README.md

     On average, December has much higher precipitation than June.

-2. By looking at this data, however, it is hard to determine that the surf and ice cream shop business is sustainable year-round.
-So I created another query that shows average precipitaion for every month.
+2. However, by looking at this data, it is hard to determine that the surf and ice cream shop business is sustainable year-round.
+So I created another query that shows the average temperature and precipitation every month.

     ```
     # Get average temperature for every month.